iclanzan/slinky/README.md

 # Slinky.js #

-Create beautiful scrolling driven navigation lists with stacking headers that are visible at all times.
+Create beautiful scrolling driven navigation lists with stacking headers that remain visible at all times.
+Scroll around on the [plugin homepage](http://slinky.iclanzan.com) to see it in action.

 _Slinky is currently implemented as a jQuery plugin but if there is enough demand I might write a standalone version too._